-307. Stability (2020) [See Guidance]
+307. Stability (2023)

-- 1. In the Classification Survey during Construction for passenger ships and ships of 24 m and above in length other than passenger ships, stability experiments are to be carried out upon completion of the ship.
+1. In the Classification Survey during Construction for passenger ships and ships of 24 m and above in length other than passenger ships, stability experiments are to be carried out upon completion of the ship.
 A final stability information booklet adequate for the service intended and prepared on the basis of the stability particulars determined by the results of stability experiments, is to be approved by the Society and supplied to the master.
-However, a preliminary stability information booklet approved by the Society in lieu of a final stability information booklet may be provided on-board for a specific - 2.
+However, a preliminary stability information booklet approved by the Society in lieu of a final stability information booklet may be provided on-board for a specific period.

+- 1) In application to 1 above, the requirements shall not apply to the following ships not engaged on international voyage and less than 24 meters in length. - (1) Tug boat, Salvage, Dredger or Survey ship - (2) Steel barges - (3) Ships other than passenger ships or car ferries operating in water area within lakes, rivers and harbours - (4) Floating structures used for the storage in bulk of oil or waste etc. - (5) Floating structures used for the storage in bulk of dangerous goods - 2) Stability experiments stated in the Rules mean inclining experiments and rolling tests.
+Where the rolling period could be calculated in accordance with the formula specified in 2008 IS Code Part A, the rolling tests may be dispensed with except those specially required by the Society. - 2.
 The preparation and approval of stability booklets in above Par 1 are to demonstrate that their intact stability is adequate for the service intended.
 Adequate intact stability means compliance with standards laid down by the relevant Administration or those of the Society taking into account the ship's size and type.
 The level of intact stability for ships with a length of 24 m and above should not be less than that provided by Part A of IMO Res.
 MSC.267(85)(Adoption of the international code on intact stability, 2008) as applicable to the type of ship being considered.

 Where other criteria are accepted by the Administration concerned, these criteria may be used for the purpose of classification.
 Evidence of approval by the Administration concerned may be accepted for the purpose of classification.
 (2020)

-3. Where an loading instrument having a stability computation capability as supplemental use of stability information booklet specified in Par 1 is provided, the test report of representative operational conditions is to be submitted to the Society, and the loading instrument shall cover all stability requirements applicable to the ship such as intact, damage and grain stability, etc. When the stability information include sufficient loading conditions of the ship, some part of the function may be omitted.
+3. Where an loading instrument having a stability computation capability as supplemental use of stability information booklet specified in Par 1 is provided, the test report of representative operational conditions is to be submitted to the Society, and the loading instrument shall cover all stability requirements applicable to the ship such as intact, damage and grain stability, etc.

+When the stability information include sufficient loading conditions of the ship, some part of the function may be omitted.
 The instrument is to be confirmed by the Surveyor upon installation in accordance with the test report approved by the Society.
 Where a loading instrument is installed onboard, the approval and survey procedures are given in Annex 1-10 of the Guidance.
-(2020)
+(2021)